scaffold-eth/scaffold-eth/README.md

 yarn deploy
 ```

-You should now have a local blockchain, with `YourContract.sol` deployed, and the React app running on https://localhost:3000.
+You should now have a local blockchain, with `YourContract.sol` deployed, and your app running on https://localhost:3000.

 # 📚 Documentation

-For a more in-depth explanation, documentation, quick start guide, tutorials, tips and many more resources, visit our documentation site: [docs.scaffoldeth.io](https://docs.scaffoldeth.io)
+For a more in-depth explanation, documentation, tutorials, challenges, and many more resources, visit: [docs.scaffoldeth.io](https://docs.scaffoldeth.io)

 # 💬 Support Chat